egkristi/llm-langgraph/README.md

 - **Critic**: Provides critical analysis and feedback
 - **Code Runner**: Executes and tests code securely in Docker containers
 - **Custom**: Create your own agent with a custom prompt
+- **Any custom types**: Create additional agent types through the Agent Types Management interface

+### Managing Agent Types

+The application provides a dedicated interface for managing agent types:

+1. **View Existing Agent Types**: See all available agent types and their system prompts
+2. **Edit Agent Types**: Modify the display name, description, and system prompt of any agent type
+3. **Add New Agent Types**: Create new specialized agent types with custom system prompts
+4. **Delete Agent Types**: Remove agent types that are no longer needed

+All agent types are stored in the `config/agent_types.json` file and are automatically available when creating or editing agents.

 ## Consensus-Based Discussions